-If your child asks a lot of questions about sexuality, that's great.
+If your child asks a lot of questions about sexuality -that's great!.
 Answer them simply and honestly and give enough information to adequately answer their question.
-If they want more information they will ask another question.
-For example, a four year old might ask Where do babies come from? or How does the baby get out?
-Regardless of your child's age it's best to keep your answers brief, factual and positive.
+If they want more information, they will ask another question.
+For example, a four-year-old might ask "Where do babies come from?" or "How does the baby get out?"
+Regardless of your child's age, it's best to keep your answers brief, factual and positive.

-If you're asked a question that you're not sure how to answer, a good strategy is to ask the child a question in return, such as What made you think of that? or Do you like talking about...?
+If you're asked a question that you're not sure how to answer, a good strategy is to ask the child a question in return, such as "What made you think of that?" or "That is a great question....."
 This will give you a little time to think of an answer and to help establish what they already know.
 Sometimes questions can be quite unclear, so seek clarification whenever necessary.
 If you don't know an answer, say so, then you could find out the answer together.
+This could be a good opportunity to teach your child how to use the internet safely.

-Inappropriate times and places
+Unsuitable times and places.

 Sometimes children ask questions at very awkward times or places, such as the supermarket, sitting in a crowded bus, in front of their grandparents, or perhaps when you are just too busy.
 When this happens, tell them their question or comment is very interesting and important.
 It is one that is better discussed in a more private place, when you are alone together or when you are not so rushed.
-Always make sure you do follow up when the time is more appropriate.
+Always make sure to follow up when the time is more appropriate.